niflylab/CalciumImagingAnalysis/README.md

 	<dd>This is wrong: 'C:/Users/nilabuser/Desktop/Example/Neurons_to_analyze/results/'</dd>
 	<dd>This is correct: 'C:/Users/nilabuser/Desktop/Example/Neurons_to_analyze/results’</dd>
 	<dt>position_t: int, default 999</dt>
-	<dd>Set the number of time points (also given by the POSITION_T column in the "Mean_Intensity#.csv" file) to be analyzed and merged in each z position.
+	<dd>Set the number of time points (also given by the POSITION_T column in the "Mean_Intensity#.csv" file) to be analyzed and merged in each z-position.
 This can be set to less than the actual number of time points that are in the .csv files.</dd>
 	<dd>Set the actual number time points there are.
 For example, the number of time points is 100 which has time points 0-99 in the "Mean_Intensity#.csv" file.
 Set 100 as the number of frames.</dd>
 	<dt>plot_title: str, default ‘Average ∆F/F0’</dt>
 	<dd>Set the name of the title the output plot will have.
 This will also be the name of the .png file when it is saved.<dd>